 Be aware of how the solutions you’re testing are able to work, communicate, and function together.
-You should aim to use a technology-agnostic middleware which can connect the existing solutions into a network of devices.
+You should aim to use a technology-agnostic middleware that can connect the existing solutions into a network of devices.
 Also, think about sensors and data-capture solutions – they can save you time and prevent errors.
 Then, fill the possible solutions into the data flow diagram.

 It’s time to check your data flow diagram for solutions you need, but do not exist yet.
 Some software solutions can be custom-developed or adapted to your particular use case.
 Don’t be afraid of this – sometimes the price of custom-made software solutions is comparable to those that you buy off-the-shelf.

 Your data flow diagram should now be full of suggestions and ideas for solutions.
 In the next step, you’ll plan the implementation of these solutions.

 5. Evolve the digital culture in your organization